met4citizen/Hypergraph/README.md

 hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.

 The matches can also overlap, which can be a problem.
-One way to resolve these conflicts is to pick one of the matches according to some ordering scheme and just ignore the others.
-Another approach to is to rewrite all overlapping matches by allowing the evolution of the system to branch.
+One way to resolve the conflicts is to pick one of the matches according to some ordering scheme and just ignore the others.
+Another approach to is to rewrite all the overlapping matches by allowing the evolution of the system to branch.
 In the latter case, the result is a multiway system with many possible histories.